bxparks/AceSegment/examples/AutoBenchmark/README.md

 **v0.6+:**

 * Add `sizeof(LevelWriter)` and `sizeof(HardWireInterface)`.
-* Add benchmarks for `Ht16k33Module`.
-On SAMD21 and STM32, the runtime
+* Add benchmarks for `Ht16k33Module`, using `HardWireInterface`, `SimpleWireInterface`, and `SimpleWireFastInterface`.
+    * On SAMD21 and STM32, the runtime of the `Ht16k33Module(HardWire)` seems to
-  of the `Ht16k33Module` seems to depend on whether an actual HT16K33 LED module is attached to the I2C bus.
-On the SAMD21, the transmission time becomes 50X longer *without* the LED module attached.
-On the STM32, gthe transmission time becomes 30-40X smaller *without* the LED module attached.
+      depend on whether an actual HT16K33 LED module is attached to the I2C bus.
-* Add benchmarks for `Ht16k33Module` with `SimpleWireInterface` and `SimpleWireFastInterface`.
+        * SAMD21: the transmission time becomes 50X longer *without* the LED module attached.
+        * STM32, the transmission time becomes 30-40X shorter *without* the LED module attached.
+        * I think this is because the `<Wire.h>` library on the SAMD21 and STM32 support clock stretching.
+If the SDA and SCL pins are floating, then the library incorrectly thinks that the slave device is holding the clock line.
+(Not sure what happens on the STM32 which causes it to perform so much faster.)
+        * Fixed by adding 10k pullup resistors on the SDA and SCL lines on the dev boards that run AutoBenchmark.
+Prevents clock stretching even if no LED module is actually attached to the pins.

 ## Results